smithki/xvfb-action/README.md

-# ❌🖥️ XVFB Github Action
+# ☁️ XVFB Github Action

 > _Forked from [`GabrielBB/xvfb-action`](https://github.com/GabrielBB/xvfb-action) and updated Node v16.x_

-This action installs [XVFB](http://elementalselenium.com/tips/38-headless) and runs your headless tests with it.
+This action installs [XVFB](http://elementalselenium.com/tips/38-headless) and runs your headless integration tests with it.
 It cleans up the xvfb process after your tests are done.
-If it detects you're not using linux then your tests still run, but without xvfb, which is very practical for multi-platform workflows.
+If the action detects you're not using linux then your tests still run — just without xvfb — which is practical for multi-platform workflows.

 ### Example usage